barryclark/jekyll-now/archive.md

 permalink: /COVID19/archive/
 ---

+### June 20th thoughts & takeaways:

+* Daily traffic volumes have returned now to beyond 75-80% of pre-lockdown volumes.
+About half way recovered from the low point of 50-60% drop in April.
+Still largely on track for a late August recovery projection.
+Congestion will follow and we've already seen some locations in Austin where congestion is returning.

+* Austin is experiencing a lot of growth in cases, hospitalizations.
+It's not clear if people are traveling less or going back into lockdown but businesses certainly aren't.

+* Daily micromobility trips are now about 15-20% recovered from pre-lockdown numbers.
+These numbers are very day-of-week dependent.
+A sizable chunk of weekday trips are UT related, so we may not see these return for a while.

+* Many UT students are seeing that their classes are being moved online.
+Some students only have one or two in-person classes per week.
+The effects of this are pretty obvious, but transit is going to be hit hard.

 ### June 11th thoughts & takeaways:

 * Traffic volumes increased by 26% in May, [but there are obvious reasons why this isn't the best way to measure the recovery.](https://twitter.com/aniccia/status/1270799838540517376).